harisharjun/stack-test/content/post/belief-bias/index.md

 ---
 👋🏼 Hello!
 Thank you for stopping by.

-😀 Please note that this is the sixth in a series of articles I am writing on Cognitive Biases.
-If you haven’t read the other five yet, I’d recommend you read them first. **Links below:**
+😀 Please note that this is the seventh in a series of articles I am writing on Cognitive Biases.
+If you haven’t read the other six yet, I’d recommend you read them first. **Links below:**

 1. [Confirmation Bias](/p/confirmation-bias) ✅
 2. [Fundamental Attribution Error](/p/fundamental-attribution-error) ✅